-A doctor will check the lymph nodes for cancer cells during or before the operation.
+A team of best cancer doctor in India will check the lymph nodes for cancer cells during or before the operation.
 If cancer cells are present, the surgeon will remove all of the nodes near the breast.
 It might even require a second operation to remove cancerous lymph nodes.

 There are two main types of surgery for removing lymph nodes:

 After a mastectomy operation, patients may want their breasts again.
 This is only possible with breast reconstruction surgery.
 This means the surgeon will create a new breast structure with this operation.

 In specific breast reconstruction surgeries, a patient may want to undergo fat grafting at the affected breast area to correct the dimple-like depressions that are left after surgery.
 This option, however, depends only on each woman’s specific condition.